27 professional email examples & templates for busy people

 Hi [Name],

-Would you be open to a brief 15-minute call this week to discuss how we might support [specific goal or project]?
+I believe there's a genuine fit here.
+Could we schedule a brief 15-minute call next week to explore how this might apply to [their company's specific situation/goal]?
 I can share some relevant case studies that might interest you.

 Please let me know if Tuesday or Wednesday afternoon works better.